 - Identified a novel approach to treating bacterial infections that was adopted as a best practice in clinical care

-Today, 50 percent of Canadians with cystic fibrosis are expected to live into their early 50s and beyond, and nearly 60 percent of all people with cystic fibrosis in Canada are adults.
+Today, 50 percent of Canadians with cystic fibrosis are expected to live into their early 50s and beyond, and 60 percent of all people with cystic fibrosis in Canada are adults.
 In the 1960s, most children did not live long enough to attend kindergarten.